Some posts contain compensated links. Please read this disclaimer for more info.

 Growing up, I remember my parents saying things that seemed completely nonsensical, like “pun kurac,” which literally translates to full of dick, and wondering what the hell it meant.

 One of our most popular posts has been our Croatian swear words.
 Since then, we’ve gotten lots of feedback from you, our readers, about some of the Croatian, swear words you grew up with and telling us we should make a post about the ones that’ll make people really cringe.
 So we’ve decided to compile an uncensored Croatian swear words list, which includes the feedback we have received from you guys.

 When swearing in Croatian, one thing to remember is that how you say it determines the context, meaning, and how it will be received.
 Remember the scene in Donnie Brasco, where Johnny Depp explains the multiple meanings of “forget about it.”
 Croatian swear words are much the same.

 Pička Ti Materina

-Use this Croatian swear word that translates to your mother’s vagina instead of one of those lame ass ‘Yo Mama so fat’ jokes.
+Use this Croatian swear word that translates to your mother’s vagina instead of one of that lame-ass ‘Yo Mama so fat’ jokes.
 Nothing beats using a phrase about your best friend’s mother’s lady parts to get his attention.